What you need to apply for Adult Disability Payment

 Part 2 asks you about:

-- your condition and how it affects your ability to look after yourself, understand information, and communicate with other people
+- your condition and how it affects your ability to look after yourself, understand information, and communicate

 - what help and support you need and why